fd54386/NHL-API-Interface/README.md

 franchises during all of their best years, which may be a stretch.
 We’ve not actually limited to the seasons where Gretzky was playing for these franchises – we’re looking at all time records.
-Still, I’d bet an all-time leading scorer was on the roster for at least of those franchise goal records.
+Still, I’d bet an all-time leading scorer was on the roster for at least one of those franchise goal records.
 For wins in a season, it looks like Gretzky’s best team is in the top 7 while the others are more typical.